puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 The `puppet describe` command can list info about the currently installed resource types on a given machine.

 {% task 2 %}
 Great!
 But how would one look at a specific resource?
-Well, to check and see how you look in the world of Puppet type the following command :
+Well, to check and see how you look in the world of Puppet, type the following command :

 	puppet resource user root